Prasundas99/Covid-19-India-stats/README.md

 # Covid-19-India-stats
-A covid 19 tracker to find cases in India
+A covid 19 tracker to find live COVID-19 cases in India

 Check the project on: https://prasun-das.web.app/HTML/covid.html